Case Study · AutoScout24 · Search & Discovery

 This was a marketplace prioritisation problem

-A small change on the list card could move much more than aesthetics.
+A small hierarchy change on the list card could affect how buyers progressed and how commercial surfaces performed.

 My Role